ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/gcp.md

 ![fig18](figures/18.png)

 ### Installing dependencies and deploying an app
-Once the connection is established, you can install the required dependencies (.NET SDK, Aspire workload, Git), fetch the application code, and deploy it:
+Once the connection is established, you can install the required dependencies (.NET SDK, Aspire workload, and Git), fetch the application code, and deploy it:
 Update the Package List:
 ```console
 sudo apt update && sudo apt upgrade -y